List of pitch and putt national associations: Norway

 Pitch and putt in Norway is managed by the Norges Pitch & Putt Forbund (NPPF).

 "Norges Pitch & Putt Forbund" is member of the European Pitch and Putt Association, and one of the founders of the Federation of International Pitch and Putt Associations (FIPPA) in 2006.

-Norway reached the 4th place in the 2004 Pitch and putt World Cup and the 6th place twice in the European Championships (2007 and 2010).
+Norway reached fourth place in the 2004 Pitch and putt World Cup and 6th place twice in the European Championships (in 2007 and 2010).